NEPTUNE TOWNSHIP BOARD OF EDUCATION

-The Neptune Township Board of Education hereby recognizes the Neptune Township Principals’ Association as the sole and exclusive representative for collective negotiations concerning the terms and conditions of employment for all full-time Principals, Vice Principals, Assistant Principals, Directors, and the Administrator in Charge of Athletics and Co-Curricular Activities.
+The Neptune Township Board of Education hereby recognizes the Neptune Township Department Chairpersons Association as the sole and exclusive representative for collective negotiations concerning the terms and conditions of employment for all full-time Department Chairpersons.
 All other employees are excluded.

 - During negotiations, the Board and the Association shall possess relevant data, exchange points of view and make proposals and counter proposals.
 In this connection, the Board shall furnish the Association with all information in the public domain as soon as possible after the receipt of a request for data.

-- Neither party, in any negotiations, shall have control over the selection of the negotiating representative of the other party.
+- Neither party, in any negotiations, shall have control over the selection of the negotiating representatives of the other party.

-- In accordance with State Law, the Board agrees not to negotiate concerning employees in this bargaining unit with any organization, other than the Association, for the duration of this agreement.
+- In accordance with State Law, the Board agrees not to negotiate concerning members in this bargaining unit with any organization, other than the Association, for the duration of this agreement.

 - Should a mutually acceptable amendment to this agreement be negotiated by the parties, it shall be delineated in mutually acceptable language, signed by the Board and the Association, adopted by the Board and ratified by the Association.

 The term “grievance” means a complaint or claim that there has been an improper application, interpretation or violation of any term or provision of this contract, administrative decisions or Board Policy affecting a member or group of members.

 - Filing a Grievance: A written grievance may be filed by an individual member or group of members, or by the Association.
 Any grievance must be lodged at the proper initiating level, within thirty (30) calendar days of the event.